 This cruise ship model looks to capture this ship in its 2004 vintage.
-For a Queen Mary 2 ship model that accurately portrays its elegance, eloquence and detail all at once, then, be sure to take a look at our new Queen Mary II model.
+For a Queen Mary 2 model cruise that accurately portrays its elegance, eloquence and detail all at once, then, be sure to take a look at our new Queen Mary 2 model cruise.
 It’s a record-breaking ship in many ways, and would make a fine finishing touch to any business looking for an added touch of opulence in the boardroom.

-- Delightfully detailed, 1:430 scale Queen Mary 2 model ship.
+- Delightfully detailed, 1:430 scale Queen Mary 2 model cruise.

 - Fully assembled cruise model ship – this is NOT a kit, but ready for display.

 - Made by hand using wooden planks on the decks, hull and features included.

 - Delicate add-ons like metal railings and propellers made from metal.

 - Windows and portholes are cut into the hull of the ship, not stuck on or added.

 - Other features such as lifeboats and deck details made from wood, not plastic.

 - Busy deck with items like deck chairs and pool slides are accurate to the ship.

 - Wood detail used to help ensure that the wood is protected from long-term climate change.

 - Paint scheme to match up with the real ship in every way, shape and form.